 By the beginning of June, the panic started by the departure of the wealthy and well-connected bourgeoisie had spread to the working class of Parisians, intensifying with each new shattering German victory.
 As hundreds of thousands of refugees surged towards Paris from the north, bringing tales of German planes bombing and strafing the long columns of helpless civilians, nearly two million Parisians deserted their beloved city for the presumed safety of the south.

 For the past week, Walter had altered his daily morning run to take him through Montparnasse just to watch the astounding spectacle of a populace overwhelmed by terror.
-The streets leading to the Porte d’Orleans were jammed with people, mostly women, children, and the elderly, pushing or hauling every imaginable kind of conveyance — wheelbarrows, prams, rough carts cobbled together with planks — straining against the crushing weight of boxes, suitcases and crying children.
+The streets leading to the Porte d’Orléans were jammed with people, mostly women, children, and the elderly, pushing or hauling every imaginable kind of conveyance—wheelbarrows, prams, rough carts cobbled together with planks—straining against the crushing weight of boxes, suitcases, and crying children.
 And mattresses.
-What was it about refugees, Walter wondered, that compelled them to encumber their flight with heavy bedding?
+What was it about refugees, Walter wondered, that compelled refugees to encumber their flight with heavy bedding?
 Some sense of clinging to the familiar security of the home they had abandoned?
 Their mattresses certainly wouldn’t stop tracer bullets.

 He could smell the sour, pungent mixture of fear and despair.
 It was a scene worthy of Dante’s Inferno: hordes of wretched people shuffling vacantly, hopelessly away from a destruction they could not comprehend towards a future they could not imagine.